 Being single was not always easy.
 Yes, I had those moments when I would throw a pity party for myself.
 In college, especially before I found a relationship with Christ, it was difficult to be single and content.
 People seemed to get booed up left and right and having “bae” was all part of the college experience.
 I didn’t want much, just a simple hug, a valentine, a chocolate and a buddy to go eat with…

-(Click below to grab your copy of 31 Days of Prayer for Your Future Husband.)
+(You are going to LOVE this devotional.
+Click below to grab your copy of 31 Days of Prayer for Your Future Husband!)

 As time passed, I would continue to envy those with relationships.
 I had a desire to date without understanding God’s standards.
 Eventually, my desires combined with my lack of knowledge of God’s truth led me to enter a relationship that was not for me.
 You all know exactly what I mean, there are things that God says don’t touch and instead of listening, we get closer and closer and closer until it burns us.